 The blanket of snow on the lakes and surrounding mountains had just begun to melt when one sunny morning of May we landed at the Calgary airport after a two and a half hour flight from Toronto.
 Our destination was the Canadian Rockies – one of the most beautiful places in Canada.
 The Rockies are thickly forested as well as snow-bound mountains across central Canada from Banff to Jasper and beyond, through which pass the transcontinental railways of Canada.
 A wonderful highway winds its way through some of the most enchanting nature spots in the world.

 Our friend Robin was at the airport to receive us.
-The plan was to spend a couple of hours with Robin and Dolly and their two lovely daughters and then to proceed to Banff, the gateway to the Rockies.
-We picked up a car from Hertz and proceeded to Robin’s place.
-It was a great re-union with Robin and Dolly after our days together in Uganda – another beautiful country about which I might write on another occasion.
+The plan was to spend a couple of hours with Robin and Dolly and their two lovely daughters before proceeding to Banff, the gateway to the Rockies.
+We had pre-booked a car with Hertz at the Calgary airport.
+We were very pleased when the car allotted to us turned out to be a brand new SUV.
+It was a great re-union with Robin and Dolly after our days together in Uganda – another beautiful country about which I might write on some other occasion.
 Over lunch Robin gave me all the necessary directions about the road to Banff.
 After tea, we left Calgary for Banff – a distance of 128 km via Highway 1 or the Trans Canada Highway.

 In about an hour we passed the gate of the Banff National Park where we paid the entry fees and soon reached the Inns of Banff Hotel where we had booked our accommodation.

 What a beautiful little town Banff is!
 Surrounded by forested mountains with their peaks still covered with snow, the town of a little over eight thousand people has all modern amenities – albeit on a small scale.
 It even has a nice little mall with a great food court.
 There still was enough daylight for an exploratory walk around the place where we would stay for three nights.
 The gas station with its small provision store came in handy.